Da Ya Think I'm Sexy?: N-Trance featuring Rod Stewart version

-In 1997, the song was remixed by English electronic dance music group N-Trance for their second album, Happy Hour (1998), and features lyrics from the Millie Jackson version (as performed by vocalist Kelly Llorenna).
+In 1997, the song was remixed by British electronic dance music group N-Trance for their second album, Happy Hour (1998), and features lyrics from the Millie Jackson version (as performed by vocalist Kelly Llorenna).
 It was featured in the film A Night at the Roxbury the following year.
 This version became a hit in late 1997, topping both the New Zealand Singles Chart for three weeks and the Czech Republic singles chart.
 Additionally, the song peaked at number seven on the UK Singles Chart and earning a double-platinum sales certification in Australia, where it peaked at number three on the ARIA Singles Chart.

 Critical reception

 Larry Flick from Billboard described the song as "another slice of flashback fever".
 He noted that "with its recognizable hook, booty-shakin' baseline, guest rap by Ricardo da Force, diva wailings by Kelly Llorenna, and Stewart himself, this updated remake could very well become the surprise radio hit of the summer.
 Of course, it could also become this month's novelty record."
 British magazine Music Week rated N-Trance's version four out of five in their review.